s-earnest/resume/index.md

 ### [ Sterling Background Check Inc.]( https://www.sterlingbackcheck.ca/backcheck-canada/?utm_source=redirects&utm_medium=backcheck.net&utm_campaign=301_Redirects ){:target="_blank"}
 **Bilingual Client Services**

-<br>—Responded to incoming calls from clients and candidates from 8 different telephone queues in English and French.
+<br>— Responded to incoming calls from clients and candidates from 8 different telephone queues in English and French.
-<br>—Responded incoming emails from clients and candidates asking for clarifications regarding privacy.
+<br>— Responded incoming emails from clients and candidates asking for clarifications regarding privacy.
-<br>—Maintained client files by modifying information relating to their accounts and users; add services and plans to accounts; reset passwords.
+<br>— Maintained client files by modifying information relating to their accounts and users; add services and plans to accounts; reset passwords.
-<br>—Provided the liaison between candidate and client requests and the operations team followed by the company guidelines.
+<br>— Provided the liaison between candidate and client requests and the operations team followed by the company guidelines.
-<br>—Checked the status of files and orders for current customers.
+<br>— Checked the status of files and orders for current customers.
-<br>—Supported clients during the review of their accounts; provide current customer service and pricing information.
+<br>— Supported clients during the review of their accounts; provide current customer service and pricing information.
-<br>—Gave instructions to applicants over the phone to help them complete consent forms.
+<br>— Gave instructions to applicants over the phone to help them complete consent forms.
-<br>—Logged client and candidate communication by entering their calls and emails into Salesforce.com.
+<br>— Logged client and candidate communication by entering their calls and emails into Salesforce.com.
-<br>—Manipulated information from different databases and e-application forms.
+<br>— Manipulated information from different databases and e-application forms.
-<br>—Resolved any service disputes by clarifying procedures and explain over the phone client requirements and procedures.
+<br>— Resolved any service disputes by clarifying procedures and explain over the phone client requirements and procedures.
-<br>—Responded questions regarding any privacy concerns.
+<br>— Responded questions regarding any privacy concerns.